rfbergeron/UCSC/cse110a/asg5/DESIGN.md

   have the LVAL attribute, which should only occur on identifiers.
 These can be simple identifiers or the result of the INDEX and ARROW operators.

-  Ideally, the RHS will either be a constant or a VREG, which makes emitting the result easier.
+  The RHS should be an IDENT or a VREG, which makes emitting this part of the statement relatively easy.

 - If the node is a CALL, recur on the parameters.
 Assign the result of the call to a register.